Majdal Shams: 2000–2019

 From 2008 to 2017, Dolan Abu Saleh was the appointed head of the local council.
 In the elections of 2018, in which many residents chose not to participate, Abu Saleh was elected as mayor with 96% of the vote.
 His local party won all the seats in the council.

 Israel appoints the teachers in Majdal Shams, prohibiting pro-Syrian views in schools.
-Israel also appointed the local council and had imprisoned residents that protested.
+Israel used to appoint the local council and had imprisoned residents that protested.

 2020–present

 In March 2024, Abu Saleh was re-elected with 58% of the vote.
 His party won 6 seats in the council.

 On 27 July 2024, a rocket attack on a soccer field in Majdal Shams killed 12 children and teenagers.
 Israel, United States, and weapon analysts attributed the attack to Hezbollah.
 Following this, the Jewish Agency, JFED of North America, and Keren Hayesod announced 600,000 NIS in donations to the town, stating in a letter, "We see the Druze community as family."
+A memorial was constructed at the site of the rocket impact.
+Two years after the attack, volunteers from Birthright Israel built eight therapeutic gardens for the residents of Majdal Shams.
+At the gardens' dedication, Mayor Dolan Abu Saleh said in his remarks that following the October 7 attacks, the Golan Druze had realized that their security was tied to that of Israel, and that on October 8, they "accepted the Jews and Israelis as our home".
+Abu Saleh further added that the construction of the gardens meant that "the Jews finally accepted us".

+On 15 March 2026, the town held its first Israeli military funeral.
+Maher Khatar, who had enlisted in the IDF and become a Sgt.
+First Class in the Combat Engineering corps, was killed during fighting in Southern Lebanon.